-“Ivan Cash is an artist with the potential for an endless line of nouns and adjectives in front of that simple title: internet, new media, film, interactive, socially-engaged—they all describe the kind of artist he’s become, focusing on the connecting power of ordinary human experience in a wide range of creative work.”
+“Ivan Cash is an artist with the potential for an endless line of nouns and adjectives in front of that simple title: internet, new media, film, interactive, socially-engaged—focusing on the connecting power of ordinary human experience in a wide range of creative work.”

 — Art Directors Club

 Ivan Cash is an award-winning interactive artist and film director exploring the intersection of art, design, film, and technology.
 His work sparks cultural conversations, celebrates human connection, and inspires strangers to interact.

 Through this approach, he’s connected thousands of strangers to draw each other, transformed thousands of emails into handwritten letters (published into a book), turned paper currency into protest, convinced complete strangers to share the last photo on their phones, raised awareness about data privacy, redefined the meaning of marriage, and made an 86-year old farmer famous.

 His work has exhibited internationally, is in the permanent collection of the V&A Museum in London, has been featured in TIME, CNN, The New York Times, MSNBC, Fast Company, Wired, and received multiple Vimeo Staff Picks and Webby Honorees.